OlafTitz/freetzdns/README.md

 `rc.custom` to start the unbound and microdns processes.
 Run the `bin/update-blocklists.sh` script once a week (or whatever you consider useful) from crontab.

+Configure dnsmasq from the Freetz web interface to **not** use the ISP's upstream nameserver, and use `127.0.0.1#53001` as "additional" (really only) upstream nameserver.

 ### Domain blocklisting